Understanding Lymphoedema

 Coping with lymphoedema

-body image – you may be self-conscious about the swelling and how you look; or you may have trouble finding suitable clothes and footwear, which can affect how you feel about yourself.
+Body image – You may feel self-conscious about the swelling and how you look.
+Or you may have trouble finding suitable clothes and footwear, which can also affect how you feel about yourself.

-depression – the chronic nature of lymphoedema may mean you feel overwhelmed by the ongoing treatment and by the permanent reminder of having had cancer.
+Anxiety and depression – You may feel overwhelmed by the ongoing treatment and by the permanent reminder of having had cancer.

-social isolation – you may avoid work and social activities because of worry about how you look or because you find it difficult to move around.
+Social isolation – You may avoid work and social activities because of concern about how you look or because you find it difficult to move around.

-It is natural to focus on the part of your body that has changed.
 Give yourself time to get used to any physical changes.
-You may experience a wide variety of emotions, including anger, anxiety and resentment.
+You may experience a variety of emotions, including anger, anxiety and resentment.
 Everyone has their own way of coping with their emotions.
-Some people find it helpful to talk with family and friends, while others seek professional help from a counsellor.
-You may find it helpful to talk with other people who are dealing with lymphoedema.
+Some people find it helpful to talk with family and friends, while others seek professional help from a counsellor or psychologist.
+You may find it helpful to join a support group to talk with other people who are dealing with lymphoedema.

 Featured resource